 For means of transportation by road the existing legal framework (Emissions and CO2 regulations) presents itself as a sufficiently effective option.
 Still, the introduction of an energy label or environmental label for these energy using products would not present itself as a major burden.
 This is because standardized methodologies exist for measuring GHG emissions, fuel consumption and other emissions to air, which are already part of the information requirements for passenger cars.
 If minimum performance requirements for specific car models were to be formulated, further categories would have to be developed according to vehicle characteristics and use.
 The use of electric bicycles is clearly beneficial when compared to other products that fulfil the same function and, therefore, the introduction of ecodesign or labelling requirements for these products would be an unnecessary burden to producers with very little improvements achievable.
-A single label for comparison across all transport modes would be difficult to develop due to the large amount of variables to consider and its impact would have to be evaluated particularly in what regards consumer understanding.
-The stakeholder consultation and literature review have not produced evidence pointing to the need of setting individual ecodesign or energy labelling requirements portuges such as trains, boats, airplanes.
+A single label for comparison across all transport modes would be difficult to develop due to the large amount of variables to consider and its impact would have to be evaluated with particular consideration given to consumer understanding.
+The stakeholder consultation and literature review have not produced evidence pointing to the need for setting individual ecodesign or energy labelling requirements on transport product groups such as trains, boats or airplanes.

 Although measures could be implemented through the Ecodesign Directive, in some cases other existing instruments are better suited to tackle the environmental impacts of non-ErP.
-Existing instruments include for instance REACH or the CO2 and Emissions Directives for cars.
-For these policy instruments accepted testing methods have been developed.
+Existing instruments include for instance REACH or the CO_2 and Emissions Directives for cars.
+Accepted testing methods have already been developed for these policy instruments.

-S4 Appropriateness of the energy label
+S5 Appropriateness of the energy label